Ólafur Arnalds: 2010–2011: Second studio album and Living Room Songs

 In April 2010, Ólafur released a new album entitled ...And They Have Escaped The Weight of Darkness.
 During 2010 Ólafur also went on a well-received Asian Tour organised by China-based promoter Split Works.

 On 3 October 2011, Ólafur started another seven-day composition project similar to Found Songs, this one entitled Living Room Songs.
 Inspired one day by only having a laptop computer available to record the musical ideas he explored using only the video recording feature.
 Taken by the intimate feeling of the recording, he expanded on the approach for the Living Room Songs project.

-Calling on string musician friends, they rehearsed and recorded one song each day for a week in his Reykjavik apartment, releasing the next day for free as streamed videos and mp3 downloads, creating a unique and intimate musical experience.
+Calling on string musician friends, they rehearsed and recorded one song each day for a week in his Reykjavik apartment, releasing the next day for free as streamed videos and mp3 downloads.
 The project was released as an album on 23 December 2011 and a corresponding short film, offered a rare glimpse into Ólafur's creative process and the close-knit musical community he is a part of.

 2011 also saw the release of Ólafur's remix of Mr Fogg's track "Keep Your Teeth Sharp" on the EP of the same name.